OISF/suricata/doc/userguide/rules/meta.rst

 The ``version`` may only be specified once, if specified more than once the rule will log an error and not be loaded.

+The ``requires`` keyword was introduced in Suricata 7.0.3 and 8.0.0.